www.RogerWendell.com

 Dangers:

 Be prepared!
-Mountaineering and mountain hiking, regardless the elevation, can be difficult and hazardous.
+Mountaineering, climbing, and mountain hiking, regardless the elevation, can be difficult and hazardous.
 Did you know that at least one person has been killed, in Colorado, from a mid-summer avalanche!
-In addition to avalanche hazards people have been wounded by their own ice-axes and crampons, fallen hundreds of feet, been hit by lightening, hit by falling rocks, and died of exposure (just to name a few ways you can get hurt in the mountains!).
-Also, a good rule of thumb, for any peak, is that you should be heading back down before noon.
-And, of course, don't hesitate to turn around if a storm is moving in, there's lightning, or when you're feeling just plain miserable from the altitude or exertion (it happens to all of us - turn around, that peak will be there next weekend...).
+In addition to avalanche hazards people have been wounded by their own ice-axes and crampons, fallen hundreds of feet, been hit by lightning, hit by falling rocks, and died of exposure (just to name a few ways you can get hurt in the mountains!).
+Also, a good rule-of-thumb, for any peak, is that you should be heading back down before noon.
+And, of course, don't hesitate to turn around if a storm is moving in, if there's lightning, or when you're feeling just plain miserable from the altitude or exertion (it happens to all of us - turn around, that peak will be there next weekend...).
+Be safe out there!

 - Roger J. Wendell